 GeneCards Summary for GRIK3 Gene

 GRIK3 (Glutamate Receptor, Ionotropic, Kainate 3) is a Protein Coding gene.
-Diseases associated with GRIK3 include schizophrenia.
-Among its related pathways are CREB Pathway and CREB Pathway.
-GO annotations related to this gene include extracellular-glutamate-gated ion channel activity and kainate selective glutamate receptor activity.
+Diseases associated with GRIK3 include schizophrenia and alcohol dependence.
+Among its related pathways are CREB Pathway and Transmission across Chemical Synapses.
+GO annotations related to this gene include ionotropic glutamate receptor activity and glutamate receptor activity.
 An important paralog of this gene is GRID2.

 UniProtKB/Swiss-Prot for GRIK3 Gene

 Receptor for glutamate that functions as ligand-gated ion channel in the central nervous system and plays an important role in excitatory synaptic transmission.
 L-glutamate acts as an excitatory neurotransmitter at many synapses in the central nervous system.
 The postsynaptic actions of Glu are mediated by a variety of receptors that are named according to their selective agonists.
 This receptor binds domoate > kainate >> L-glutamate = quisqualate >> AMPA = NMDA

 Kainate receptors are members of the ionotropic class of glutamate receptors, which also includes NMDA and AMPA receptors.
 Kainate receptors have been identified both pre- and post-synaptically.
 They contribute to excitatory postsynaptic currents in many regions of the CNS.